grapefruitgarv/fundamentals/LinuxCommandLine/6-CommandLineBasics.md

 $ echo Goodbye! >> file1.txt
 ```

 As a note, we used two redirectors there.
-If we only use one it makes a
+If we only use one it overwrites
-new file, but two redirectors tells the bash shell to append to the back
+the file, but two redirectors tells the bash shell to append to the back
 of an existing file.

 Use `cat` to read file1.
 What do you see?